-As of December 31, 2019
+As of December 31 , 2020

-- Relationship
+Relationship

 Valuation Significant Quantitative between inputs and Sensitivity of the input to

 techniques unobservable inputs information fair value fair value

 Financial assets:

 At fair value through

 other comprehensive

 income

-Stocks Market approach discount for lack of 10% The higher the 10% increase (decrease)
+Stocks Market approach discount for lack of 30% The higher the 10% increase (decrease)

 marketability discount for lack of in the discount for lack of

 marketability, the marketability would result

 lower the fair value in (decrease) increase in

 of the stocks the Company's equity by

-NT\$3,607 thousand
+NT\$2,965 thousand

-As of December 31, 2018
+As of December 31, 2019

-- Relationship
+• Relationship

 Valuation Significant Quantitative between inputs and Sensitivity of the input to

 techniques unobservable inputs information fair value fair value

-Financial assets:
+Financial assets: -

 At fair value through

 other comprehensive

+income

-income Stocks Market approach discount for lack of 10% The higher the 10% increase (decrease)
+Stocks Market approach discount for lack of 30% The higher the 10% increase (decrease)

-Stocks warket approach marketability 10% in the discount for lack of
+marketability discount for lack of in the discount for lack of

-marketaomity marketability, the marketability would result
+marketability, the marketability would result

 lower the fair value in (decrease) increase in

 of the stocks the Company's equity by

-NT\$2,625 thousand
+NT\$3,607 thousand

-Valuation process used for fair value measurements categorized within Level 3 of the fair value hierarchy conditions, based on independent and reliable inputs which are consistent with other information, and represent exercisable prices.
+Valuation process used for fair value measurements categorized within Level 3 of the fair value hierarchy

+The Company's Accounting Department is responsible for validating the fair value measurements and ensuring that the results of the valuation are in line with market conditions, based on independent and reliable inputs which are consistent with other information, and represent exercisable prices.
 The Department analyses the movements in the values of assets and liabilities which are required to be re-measured or re-assessed as per the Company's accounting policies at each reporting date.